strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ##### External using Vert.x client

-Lastly, external clients are also implemented using Vertx.io Verticles.
+External clients are implemented using Vertx.io Verticles.
 This type of client has the most limitations for usage.
-Because this runs the in the same virtual machine as the tests, it needs the Kafka cluster to have an external listener.
+Because this runs in the same virtual machine as the tests, it needs the Kafka cluster to have an external listener.
-This introduces a platform dependency, meaning it needs things such as Loadbalancers, Nodeports, Ingresses and so one.
+This introduces a platform dependency, meaning it needs things such as Loadbalancers, Nodeports, Ingresses and so on.
 Nodeports and Loadbalancers can be very complex to configure on some infrastructures.
-We have `Oauth`, `Tracing` and also `Basic` clients which are based on this client and each of them are for specific use cases.
+We have `Oauth`, `Tracing` and also `Basic` clients which are based on this client and each of them are for specific use case.

-However, using the internal clients is often preferred for less specific tests, because it reduces the platform dependency and so the tests are most easily executed on all infrastructures.
+However, usage of the internal clients is often preferred if possible as it reduces the platform dependency, so tests can be executed on different infrastructure.

 Here's an example of how we configure a basic vertx test client: